Aeroplan Update: Aimia Approves Sale to Air Canada ConsortiumPosted February 17, 2019 in News

 TD Canada recently launched promotions for their entire line of Aeroplan cards, with the popular Visa Infinite version seeing a “Welcome bonus of up to 30,000 Aeroplan® Miles” as well as a “1st year annual fee rebate for the primary cardholder.”
 (As with any credit card offer, be sure to read the terms and conditions.)
 This is a pretty significant increase from the standard offering and will definitely attract new customers to the Aeroplan program.

-- Welcome Bonus1 : Up to 30,000 Aeroplan® Miles (that's the equivalent to 2 short-haul roundtrip flight rewards+) Plus get a 1st year annual fee rebate for the primary cardholder as follows: Welcome Bonus of 15,000 Aeroplan Miles when you make your first Purchase with your Card + 15,000 Aeroplan Miles when you spend $1,000 within 90 days of Account opening.
+- Limited time offer, online only!
+Welcome Bonus1 : Up to 25,000 Aeroplan® Miles (that's the equivalent to 1 long-haul roundtrip flight reward+) Plus get a 1st year Annual Fee Rebate for the Primary Cardholder as follows: Welcome Bonus of 15,000 Aeroplan Miles when you make your first Purchase with your Card + 10,000 Aeroplan Miles when you make $2,000 in purchases within 90 days of Account opening.
 Conditions apply.
-Offer ends June 2, 2019.
+Offer ends September 3, 2019.
 This offer is not available for residents of Quebec.
 For Quebec residents, please click here.

 - Earn Aeroplan Miles with every Purchase made on your Card and arrive at your dream destination sooner